openlookeng/hetu-core/hetu-docs/en/connector/Hudi.md

       20210519083834    | GOOG   | 2018-08-31 10:59:00|  3391  |1227.1993| 1227.215
     (2 rows)

-As you can see from the current snapshot query, the latest ts time is 2018-08-31 10:59:00, which is already the most recently updated data, indicating that we have merged the base and delta files of the latest file version on-the-fly
+As you can see from the current snapshot query, the latest ts time is 2018-08-31 10:59:00, which is already the most recently updated data, indicating that we have merged the base and delta files of the latest file version on-the-fly.

 ## Hudi Connector Limitations